grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publishing-best-practices.md

 ## Next steps

 By following these best practices - such as carefully populating metadata, creating a comprehensive README, validating your plugin, provisioning test environments, and automating releases - you significantly increase the chances of a successful plugin submission.

-Each step is designed to ensure that your plugin not only passes our review process but also delivers an exceptional experience for users.
+Each of these best practices are designed to ensure that your plugin not only passes our review process but also delivers an exceptional experience for users.
 Adopting these practices will streamline your workflow and help create plugins that stand out in the Grafana ecosystem.

 Once your ready for your plugin to be published, head on over to Grafana Cloud and follow our guide for [submitting your plugin for review](../publish-a-plugin/publish-or-update-a-plugin.md) - we look forward to seeing what you create!